developsumitkumar/FinVault-Plus/README.md

 ## Interview narrative

 > *"I rebuilt my FinVault wallet platform in Python with FastAPI and PostgreSQL, using an append-only ledger for every financial event — KYC, transfers, expenses, and split-bill settlements.
 The React frontend covers the full product surface: onboarding, social connections, analytics, and statement-style passbook exports.
-The same operational data exports into a Bronze/Silver/Gold pipeline with PySpark locally and Delta Lake on Azure Databricks, so I can speak to both application engineering and data platform design from one codebase."*
+The same operational data feeds a Bronze/Silver/Gold pipeline with watermark-based incremental loading, orchestrated by Apache Airflow with retries and failure alerting — I found and fixed a real duplicate-row idempotency bug while building it, and documented the whole diagnosis.
+The pipeline is architected for Delta Lake on Azure Databricks, with the ADLS/Databricks integration implemented and cloud deployment as my next milestone — so I can speak to both application engineering and production-minded data platform design from one codebase."*

 ---